Join us for the 26th UK Sacred Harp Convention in Brighton!

 Schedule (full timings & details here):

-- Saturday 16th September | 10am-3.30pm: First day of the 26th UK Sacred Harp convention.
+- Saturday 20th September | 10am-3.30pm: First day of the 28th UK Sacred Harp convention.
 Registration opens at 10am for 10.30am singing.
 We’ll sing until about 3.30pm with regular tea breaks and a shared pot luck lunch (dinner on the grounds).
-Please note that there won’t be facilities for reheating food or plugging in slow cookers at the venue; see the programme for more info.
+Please note that there may not be facilities for reheating food or plugging in slow cookers at the venue (further information to follow); see the programme for more info.
 There will be a business meeting after the singing.

-- Sunday 17th September | 10am-3.30pm: Second day of the 26th UK Sacred Harp convention.
+- Sunday 21st September | 10am-3.30pm: Second day of the 28th UK Sacred Harp convention.
 Registration opens at 10am for 10.30am singing.
 We’ll sing until about 3.30pm with regular tea breaks and a shared pot luck lunch (dinner on the grounds).

 See our directions and transport page for accessibility information about our singing and social venues.